yexianyi/Chukonu/README.md

 -->
 ## Cho-Ko-Nu repository

-Cho-Ko-Nu is an Open Source ([Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)) library contains many utilities that could facilitate daily development for developers.
+Cho-Ko-Nu is an Open Source ([Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)) library contains many utilities or problem solutions that could facilitate daily development for developers.
 In order to well organize this library, each of tools is maintained at an independent folder.
 For any question or issue, please feel free to contact me.